cryostatio/cryostat-web/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+A Docker image can be produced with ex. `docker build -t container-jmc-web .` .
+The URL used for automatic connection to the

+background `container-jmc` instance can be configured at Docker container startup time by setting the environment variable

+`CONTAINER_JMX_CLIENT_URL` to the desired URL (be sure to include any paths if required, and that the protocol is `ws://`).

 ## Running unit tests